Buis d’Aps Pinot Noir

 Buis d’Aps is a locality of the municipality of Alba La Romaine.
 The Pinot Noir is grown here on south facing hillsides with very good sun exposure in shallow clay-limestone soils akin to the terroir of Burgundy.

 Aromas of ripe fruit, especially cherry, and hints of spices and rounded and ample palate.
-An elegant wine of great character with silky tannins and slight oaky notes.
+An elegant wine of some depth and great character with silky tannins and slight oaky notes.

 Air one hour before drinking to allow the aromas to express themselves.